stmar89/AlgEt/README.md

 The goal is to make the Ideal Class Monoid algorithm available.

 This will be built using direct product of number fields as core, for superior speed.
-Currently the packages are in the developing stage.
+Currently, the packages are in the developing stage.
 More functionalities and faster code is to be expected.

 Functionalities for p-adic etale algebras, including how to build completion at rational primes, are developed by Casper Putz.
 Available [`here`](https://github.com/CPutz/etale-algebra-family).